• Skip to primary navigation

 Two Moscow Mules served in rainbow mugs with lime slices with a cocktail shaker, striped straws, ginger beer, and vodka scattered around.

-I just whipped up a fresh batch of homemade ginger beer.
-And do you know what that means?
-Weekend cocktailing.
 With just three simple ingredients…vodka, ginger beer, and lime juice…we can be on our way with a classic Moscow Mule.

 Moscow Mules are refreshing, bright, and zingy.
 The ginger flavor is strong and pronounced, with the spiciness balanced with a big splash of fresh lime juice.
-You can make them with any good quality store brand ginger beer, but I highly recommend making your own.
-You can grab my recipe here.

 Overhead shot of Moscow Mules served in rainbow mugs with lime slices with a cocktail shaker, striped straws, ginger beer, and vodka scattered around.